awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 ## IAM Roles for the BatchPutDocument operation<a name="iam-roles-batch"></a>

-When you use the [BatchPutDocument](API_BatchPutDocument.md) operation to index documents in an Amazon S3 bucket, you must provide Amazon Kendra with an IAM role with access to the bucket\.
-You must also provide a trust policy that enables Amazon Kendra to assume the role\.
+When you use the [ BatchPutDocument ](API_BatchPutDocument.md) operation to index documents in an Amazon S3 bucket, you must provide Amazon Kendra with an IAM role with access to the bucket\.
+You must also provide a trust policy that allows Amazon Kendra to assume the role\.
 If the documents in the bucket are encrypted, you must provide permission to use the AWS KMS customer master key \(CMK\) to decrypt the documents\.

-A required role policy to enable Amazon Kendra to access an Amazon S3 bucket\.
+A required role policy to allow Amazon Kendra to access an Amazon S3 bucket\.

 ```
 {